Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Yeah, exactly.

-It gives you like a diplomatic community.
+It gives you, like, a diplomatic immunity.

-because, yeah, you're going to stop hearing
+that in your diaries because, yeah, you're going to stop hearing about people dying who were there

 That's right.